cjlinville/NorthArmGSL/readme.txt

 Great Salt Lake North Arm Decline Analysis

-This script analyzes the rate of water loss of the North Arm of the Great Salt Lake between Jan 1st, 2013 to December 16, 2016.
+This Jupyter notebook analyzes water loss in the North Arm of the Great Salt Lake from January 1, 2013, to December 16, 2016.
-During this time, the north arm was isolated from the south arm due to culvert construction on the causeway that separates the two arms.
+During this time, construction on the culverts beneath the causeway isolated the North Arm from the South Arm, isolating the two basins.
 Using daily lake stage observations, a stage–area–volume relationship, and two different modeling approaches, we can esimate the amount of time it would take for the north arm to fully dry up if these conditions became permanent.